nmertaydin/kafka-pinot/README.md

-# Using Apache Pinot as a Kafka Consumer for
+# Using Apache Pinot as a Kafka Consumer and Data Storage for Fast On-the-Fly Aggregations

-This is a PoC I prepared to demonstrate CDC (change data capture).
+This is a PoC I prepared to demonstrate positioning Apache Pinot as a Kafka consumer and data storage to enable fast on-the-fly aggregations.

 [Here]() is my post about this PoC.